Embracing Music at Cubbington C of E School

 Elements of the music curriculum – Principles and Practice

-As a church school we celebrate the major Christian festivals of Christmas and Easter in song and also see these as community events where we are integral to the celebrations of the churches and local community, such as the Senior Citizens group.
+We see singing as central to the music curriculum throughout the year.
+As a church school we celebrate the major Christian festivals of Christmas and Easter in song and also see these as community events where we are integral to the celebrations of the churches and local community.

 Children have the opportunity to learn a range of instruments at Cubbington, sometimes performing in an ensemble setting such as our brass band or orchestra, or as part of an assembly.
 Children also have the opportunity to perform with their singing, during class assemblies, during shows and in KS2 there is an opportunity to take part in Young Voices.